-- 11.1.1.
-Once our students reach the age of 13, we also pass student information to our local authority and/or providers of youth support services as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996. - 11.1.2.
+11.1.1.
+Once our students reach the age of 13, we also pass student information to our local authority and/or providers of youth support services as they have responsibilities in

+- relation to the education or training of 13-19-year olds under section 507B of the Education Act 1996. - 11.1.2.
 This enables them to provide services as follows: - 11.1.2.1.
 Youth support services. - 11.1.2.2.
-Careers advisers.

-- 11.1.3.
+Careers advisers. - 11.1.3.
+The information shared is limited to the child's name, address and date of birth.
 A parent or guardian can request that only their child's name, address and date of birth is passed to their Local Authority or provider of Youth Support Services by informing us.
 This right is transferred to the student once he/she reaches the age 16. - 11.1.4.
 Data is securely transferred to the Youth Support Service via a secure file transferring system and is stored within local authority software.
 See CWAC Education Privacy Notice for details of how long your personal information is kept.).